 Our apothecary shop is open from May to December and our garden is open for guided and self-guided tours from mid-May to mid-October.
 We love to see families at the farm – in our garden you can find a small play area, a hedge maze and you can even try your hand at a scavenger hunt!
 (Please note that all children require adult supervision.)
 We also offer a variety of workshops and host several events throughout the season in support of our local community.

 Please check our Farm Visits page for the most up-to-date information.

 We accept groups by reservation only.
 Please note that we are a small farm and cannot accommodate large tour buses.

-While we love pets, they are not allowed in our gift shop or gardens due to Health Canada Regulations (we are a food-processing farm and facility.)
+While we love pets, they are not allowed in our shop or garden due to Health Canada Regulations (we are a food-processing farm and facility).
 We do have a small shelter and water dish in our parking lot that your pet is welcome to use and you can walk them in our rural area.

 Smoking is not permitted anywhere on the property and we ask that you extinguish your cigarettes in your ashtray or in the bucket provided in our parking lot.

 Due to BC farm regulations, picnics are not permissible in the garden.
 We have picnic tables in front of our shop that you are welcome to use instead.